universalamateur/dotfiles/README.md

 # Dotfiles to Gitpod

-- It has a `./setup.sh` file that contains the initial setup script to execute all the scripts to install/ configure required services under `./scripts/` to keep that X service installed on your next Gitpod Workspaces.
+- This repo has a `./setup.sh` file that contains the initial setup script to execute all the scripts to install/ configure required services under `./scripts/` to keep that X service installed on your next Gitpod Workspaces.
 It contains following scripts:
-  - `./scripts/gpg_configure.sh` is script to configure [GPG](https://www.gnupg.org/) key.
-  - `./scripts/terraform_configure.sh` is script to setup & configure [Terraform](https://www.terraform.io/).
+  - `./scripts/hugo.sh` is script to install [Hugo](https://gohugo.io/).
-  - `./scripts/aws_cli_install.sh` to install [AWS CLI](https://aws.amazon.com/cli/).
-  - `./scripts/deno_configure.sh` to install & configure [deno](https://deno.land/).
-  - `./scripts/gcloud_cli_install.sh` to install [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk).

 ## Recommended Reading